Herpangina in Children

 Taking acetaminophen for any fever

-Taking oral pain relievers, such as lozenges
+Taking pain relievers by mouth (oral), such as lozenges

 Most children with the illness feel better in about a week.
 It's important that your child drinks enough fluids to prevent getting dehydrated.